 Questionnaire and interview

 At the beginning of the trial everyone is asked to fill out a questionnaire before you start chemotherapy.
-If you continue with the trial you fill out this questionnaire on 6 different occasions over the course of 2 years.
+If you continue with the trial you fill out this questionnaire on at least 6 different occasions until the end of September 2022.
 The questionnaire will ask about side effects and how you’ve been feeling.
 This is called a quality of life study.

 The researchers may also ask you to take part in an interview.
 It is your choice if you agree to this or not.
 If you do, a researcher will ask you:

 - why you agreed to take part or not